 To the maximum extent permitted by applicable law and regulatory requirements, CSLLP specifically disclaims any liability for errors, inaccuracies or omissions on its website and for any loss or damage resulting from its use, whether caused by negligence or otherwise.
 Viewers agree to assume responsibility for determining whether any legal or regulatory considerations limit access to or use of information, services or products described on this website and for the use of any information on such website.

-This website may contain or be linked to websites, advice or statements of third parties, [including Map of Agriculture (“MoA”) – delete if there are no other Craigmore Sponsored sites linked to the main Craigmore Site], and such links are for information purposes only.
+This website may contain or be linked to websites, advice or statements of third parties, and such links are for information purposes only.
 CSLLP makes no representation as to the accuracy or timeliness of such information, has not and will not review or update such information and so does not take responsibility for the contents of such other websites.
 CSLLP cautions that any use made of such information (or links to such information) is at the user’s own risk.